The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Representation Theory and Hodge Theory of the LLV Algebra

-The Kuga-Satake construction \cite{kuga1967abelian} associates to a polarized Hodge structure $H = H_{\mathbb Z}$ of K3 type a complex torus $T$ for which $H$ is a sub-Hodge structure of $\Hom(H_1(T), H_1(T))(1)$.
-The construction associates to the weight two Hodge structure $H $ (with its bilinear form) its \textit{Clifford algebra} $C(H)$.
+The Kuga--Satake construction, see \cite{kuga1967abelian}, associates to a polarized Hodge structure $H = H_{\mathbb Z}$ of K3 type a complex torus $T$ for which $H$ is a sub-Hodge structure of $\Hom(H_1(T), H_1(T))(1)$.
+The construction associates to the weight 2 Hodge structure $H $ (with its bilinear form) its \textit{Clifford algebra} $C(H)$.
 There is an induced complex structure on $C(H)\otimes \mathbb R$, and one can show that the quotient $C(H)\otimes \mathbb R/C(H)$ is a complex torus, which is in fact an abelian variety in the case that $H$ is the second cohomology of a projective K3 surface.